 ERP stands for Enterprise Resource Planning which in plain English means a bunch of bloated and connected software modules that link all company functions together under one roof.
-Things like HR, Ticketing Systems, Purchasing, Inventory, Sales, Ordering, Accounting, Analytics.
-So you can follow a company’s product lifecycle through its entire supply chain.
+Things like HR, Ticketing Systems, Purchasing, Inventory, Sales, Ordering, Accounting, Shipping, Analytics.
+So you can follow a company’s product lifecycle through its entire supply and value chain.

 Indeed it sounds good and useful when you describe what it does but in reality, when you examine the ERP’s dashboard, all you see is long forms with hundreds of fields to fill out that don’t hint very well to the type of data that you must input, and you easily get lost of where you are in the process flow without any guidance of what you are supposed to do next.

-And God forbids if you try to pull out some information from out of the system, be ready to spend half of your day doing that.
+And God forbids if you try to pull out some information out of the system, be ready to spend half of your day doing that.
 It is so bad that people have to dump the data they frequently need out of the system into Microsoft Excel just to get anything done.

 It is true though that ERP systems are sold with the best of intentions of cutting cost and simplifying workflow by automating everything.
 However, they end up creating more work than what they save.